2025-05-28 20:03:07

 Now let’s dissect this note, so you can apply the underlying principles to improve your own warm intro pitches.

-The lever in a written pitch is, well, words.
-If you strip away most of the words, you strip away your ability to persuade.
+I’m all for being concise, but there is such a thing as being too concise.
+The lever in a written pitch is words, so if you strip away most of the words, you strip away your ability to persuade.

 If you’re going to go through the trouble of asking for a warm intro (and using social capital for it), you might as well seem like you’re putting more effort into it.